Editorial note

 - Compare equal quotes: the cheapest company on paper may only look cheaper because the quote has weaker limits or different deductibles.

-- Review optional add-ons: rental, roadside, GAP, and other extras may or may not be worth their cost in your case.
+- Review optional add-ons: rental, roadside, gap, and other extras may or may not be worth their cost in your case.

 - Keep your information accurate: mileage, garaging address, household drivers, and vehicle use can all affect price.